williamtong/battery_lifetime/README.md

 # Battery Lifetime Predictions from Initial Cycling Data

 ## Goal
-To build a predictive model to estimate how many cycles it would take for a battery’s state of health [(SOH)](https://en.wikipedia.org/wiki/State_of_health) to drop to 90%.
+To build a predictive model to use the initial 100 cycles to estimate how many cycles it would take for a battery’s state of health [(SOH)](https://en.wikipedia.org/wiki/State_of_health) to drop to 90%.

 ## Executive Summary
 1. We built a predictive Random Forest Model (RFM) to estimate the number of cycles required for a battery’s SOH to drop to 90%, based on the first 100 cycles of data.